Welcome to today's edition of the Rush 24-7 podcast.

 Once these cafe standards don't accomplish anything, once they don't achieve their goal, you know what's next?

-They're gonna have to limit the number of cars people can own and drive.
+They're going to have to limit the number of cars people can own and drive as they continue down this path.